How to submit a GPS track

 - Do your sailing log first.
 That way the sailing log info will be loaded into the track summary.

-- You need a GPX of KML format file.
-You can convert formats using GPS Babel
+- You need a GPX or KML format file.
+You can convert formats using GPS Babel.
+There is a how to upload guide here.

 - Log in to the website, go to Logs > Submit a GPS Track.
 Choose a unique track title, choose a category, select I have a GPX/KML file, and choose the file.

-- It may take 30sec or so to generate the stats.
-If you get an empty page, go to Logs > Latest Tracks, select your track then choose Edit and Save to redo the stats.
-Sometimes it will time-out.
+- It may take 30sec or so to generate the stats depending on the track length.
+If you get an empty page, or if it sends you back to the page showing all tracks, then go to Logs > Latest Tracks, select your track then choose Edit and Save to redo the stats.
+Sometimes generating the stats will time-out.

 How to Publish an Article